mik-jozef/chalk/notes.md

 `Ptr` (aka `*`) should either be set to null if its referred object is destroyed, or it should keep the object alive TODO
-`UnsafePtr` is like a pointer in c++ - no controls should all variables be secretly pointers, as in Java? switch - `default:` vs `case _:`? returning local type returns `null`
+`UnsafePtr` is like a pointer in c++ - no controls no as-if rule in spec - the need for explicit as-if rule means badly defined semantics, it should follow from them instead of having to be part of the spec should all variables be secretly pointers, as in Java? switch - `default:` vs `case _:`? returning local type returns `null`